Markets

 Investors have given the world’s tech giants a long leash when it comes to dumping hundreds of billions of dollars into their respective armadas of AI data centers.

-How the market reacts to those numbers may go a long way toward resolving a key question that’s emerged in recent weeks: are investors growing impatient with airy executive assurances about AI dominance to come as tech companies go all in with billions of dollars of bets on the future?
+A key question has emerged about capex in recent quarters: are investors growing impatient with airy executive assurances about coming AI dominance, as tech companies go all in with billions of dollars of bets on the future?

 “The narrative to me is now: if you’re going to spend all this on capex, we want to see it come through in sales, and we want to see it come through now,” said Pat Tschosik, an analyst at Florida-based market research firm Ned Davis Research.
 “We better start to see some signs that AI is having an impact.”